Following is information for operating procedures with current restrictions.

 Specialty Classes and Programs

-The Winter Recreation Guide, scheduled to be released at nbparks.org in December, will include virtual options of specialty classes and programs.
-These classes will be offered to both TPAC members and non-members.
+The Spring 2021 Guide, scheduled to be released nbparks.org will include in-person and virtual options for specialty classes and programs.
+These classes are available to both TPAC members and non-members.

 Fitness-To-Go: Coming Soon